asciphx/ThinkTs/README.md

 - [x] The default value of class class decorator is`/`+ entity class name, which can also be customized
 - [x] automatically scan controller directory and configure routes route
 - [x] automatically generate the configuration route file for reference, which is under the routes directory
+- [x] automatic implementation of addition, deletion, modification and query

 ### Steps to run this project: